 It’s likely your website is mobile-friendly, and if it isn’t yet, it ought to be.
 It’s still important to run your website through a mobile test such as Google’s Mobile Friendly test.

 If pages within your website are all competing for the same keyword, this can cause confusion for the search engines and also reduce your opportunity for top results.
 Sometimes, Google and other search engines will even decide which page is best, which may not be the page you want your visitors to land on.
 By using Google Search Console’s performance report, you can identify pages that are competing for the same keywords.
 You should then determine canonical issues or consolidate pages.

 A regular review of Robots.txt allows you to see the instructions you are providing to the search engine bots.
 For instance, if there are pages you do not want the search engines to spider and display, they will show up on this report.
 This is why it is essential to regularly review the robots.txt file.
 You can ensure you are only disallowing the pages you actually do not want Google to see.
 Sometimes developers block a page they are working on and forget to unblock that page or even the website.
 If you notice pages are not ranking, this is the first place you should check.

 Performing a Google search of your website will help you determine how Google displays your indexed pages.
 Go to google and search for “site:yourwebsite.com”

 9. Duplicate Meta Data

 Unfortunately, it is common for large websites and e-commerce sites to have duplicate meta Titles and Descriptions, or to be missing meta data.
 This can occur when you allow an SEO system to create meta data for you based on parameters, or you’ve copied descriptions from one page to the next.
-A detailed crawl report can alert you to issues with metadata.
+Make a detailed crawl report part of your website technical audit.
+It can alert you to issues with metadata.
 It’s a time-consuming process to fix, but worth it.

 10. Meta Length Review